iainnash/digital-dust/README.md

 The project was submitted to the second annual [Undergraduate Symposium for Scholarly and Creative Work](https://undergrad.usc.edu/experience/research/symposium/previous/spring2016/) winning 2<sup>nd</sup> prize in the Arts category.

-My faculty sponsor was Shannon Ebner.
+My faculty sponsor was [Shannon Ebner](https://www.guggenheim.org/artwork/artist/shannon-ebner).

+[Here is](http://dust.iain.in/) a live preview of the current application (not working due to API changes).

 ### Today